schreon/neuronaut/README.md

 Installation
 ============
-This repository is still private, so you need to send me your public key.
-Then you can install neuronaut using pip:
+You can install neuronaut using pip:
 `pip install git+ssh://git@github.com/schreon/neuronaut.git` It is highly recommended to use [virtualenv](https://pypi.python.org/pypi/virtualenv).